Pointwise Assouad dimension for measures: Self-similar and self-affine measures

 \section{Self-similar and self-affine measures}

 In this section we will concentrate on two important IFS constructions: self-similar and self-affine measures.
+In the main results of this section, Theorems \ref{thm:osc_formula} and \ref{thm:bm_exact_dimensionality}, we establish the exact dimensionality property (\ref{eq:exact_dimensionality}), for doubling self-similar measures satisfying the open set condition, and for some self-affine measures supported on Bedford-McMullen sponges.

 Let $F$ be a limit set of an IFS, as defined in the beginning of Section \ref{sec:qb-meas}, and attach to each $i\in\Lambda$ a probability $p_i\in(0,1)$, such that $\sum_{i\in\Lambda}p_i=1$.
 Recall that by \cite{H}, there exists a unique Borel probability measure $\mu$ fully supported on $F$ satisfying

 When the contractions $\varphi_i$ are similarities or affine maps, $F$ is called a \emph{self-similar} or a \emph{self-affine set}, respectively, and $\mu$ is called a \emph{self-similar} or a \emph{self-affine measure}.
 If the maps $\varphi_i$ are similarities, we denote their similarity ratios by $r_i\in(0,1)$.
 In all of the proofs, we assume that $\diam(F)=1$, which does not result in loss of generality, since re-scaling the set does not affect its geometry.